mgblackwater/stevekinney.net/content/courses/testing/expect-examples/to-be-truthy.md

 modified: 2024-09-28T12:52:57-06:00
 ---

-Alright, let’s talk about `toBeTruthy`.
+Let’s talk about `toBeTruthy`.
 The `.toBeTruthy()` matcher is a pretty straightforward tool in your testing toolbox.
 You’ll want to bust this one out when you need to confirm that _something_ evaluates to `true` in a "truthy" way.
 Now, let's pause for a sec and define "truthy" here.

 In JavaScript, "truthy" values are things that aren't `false`, `0`, `null`, `undefined`, `NaN`, or an empty string (`""`).
 Basically, it's testing if something has a value that JavaScript considers "truthy."
 It doesn’t care if the value is strictly `true`, just _something_ that isn't "falsy."